Search authors by name

 Stephanie is a PhD student in Occupational and Environmental Health at the University of Toronto.
 She became interested in cancer epidemiology while working at Princess Margaret Cancer Centre’s Department of Epidemiology on the association between alcohol consumption and breast density, both known risk factors for breast cancer.
 In her professional Master of Public Health program, Stephanie became interested in occupational diseases, specifically causes of occupational cancer.
 At OCRC, she will be working on the review of how work-related cancers are evaluated in Ontario to ensure that the most current medical science is used to determine whether a former worker ought to receive compensation.
 She will also be working on OCRC’s Occupational Disease Surveillance System (ODSS) for workers under federal jurisdiction.

-Xiaoke Zeng is a PhD Public Health Science student at the University of Toronto.
-Xiaoke first became interested in exposures from the occupational and environmental sources and its related diseases from her undergraduate research experience of investigating lung functions among Chinese miners as well as evaluating indoor and outdoor particulate matter level among urban residential homes in China.
-In 2014, she moved to Saskatchewan to study whole body vibration exposure among Canadian Prairie farmers when they are using different farming equipment, where she also got chances to enjoy the magnificent farming view during data collection visits.
-Upon completion of her MSc studies, she worked a year with the Ergonomics Laboratory, part of the National Agricultural Industrial Hygiene Laboratory at the Canadian Centre for Health and Safety in Agriculture.
-At ErgoLab, she further studied occupational exposures and injuries in the food-animal industry among bovine practitioners and swine farmers.
-Xiaoke started her PhD in September 2017.
-At OCRC, she looks forward to further learning occupational exposure and cancer epidemiology in the Ontario mining industry via linking multiple administrative databases at the population level.
+Xiaoke Zeng is a Ph.D.
+Public Health Science student at the University of Toronto.
+Xiaoke first became interested in occupational and environmental exposures from her undergraduate thesis project of evaluating indoor and outdoor particulate matter levels in urban residential homes in China.
+She did a master of science degree to study whole-body vibration exposure among Canadian Prairie farmers in Saskatchewan.
+Xiaoke started her Ph.D. in September 2017.
+At OCRC, she looks forward to further learning occupational exposure and epidemiology of neurodegenerative diseases in the Ontario mining industry using linked cohorts.

 Search authors by name